apollographql/hack-the-supergraph/solar-seas/README.md

 # Solar Seas - Hack the Supergraph

 The solar seas are beaiful and vast.
-As you're traveling, you find the monolith is getting slow when reading the `CelestialBody` coordinates.
+As you're traveling, you find the box you started with is getting slow when reading the `CelestialBody` coordinates.
 It makes traveling to new locations difficult when you're far away in the solar seas.

-You find a ______something______ and now you have a map of all the galaxies locations.
-The monolith still provides some information, but this will help speed up getting those locations.
-We just need to `@override` the monoliths information for `CelestialBody`
+You find a galaxtic map and now you have all the locations across the cosmos.
+The original box still provides some information, but this will help speed up getting those locations coordinates.
+We just need to `@override` the original box's information for `CelestialBody`.

-1. Open up Explorer for your Supergraph and run this query:
+Try opening up Explorer for your Supergraph and run this query:

 ```graphql
 query AllDestinations {